Chart Color Schemes

 Yarrawarrah has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the estimated population of the suburb of Yarrawarrah is around 2,779, reflecting an increase of 4 people since the 2021 Census.
-This increase represents a 0.1% growth from the previous population count of 2,775.
-AreaSearch's estimation of the resident population as 2,755 in Jun 2024, following examination of ABS's latest ERP data release and address validation since the Census date, supports this trend.
-This results in a population density ratio of 2,241 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 56% of overall population gains during recent periods, driving primary population growth for the area.
+As per ABS population updates and AreaSearch validation for the suburb of Yarrawarrah, the estimated population as of February 2026 is approximately 2,779 people.
+This figure reflects an increase of 4 individuals since the 2021 Census, which reported a population of 2,775.
+The current resident population estimate of 2,755, used to infer this change, was derived from AreaSearch's examination of the latest ERP data release by the ABS in June 2024 and subsequent address validation since the Census date.
+This results in a density ratio of 2,241 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 56% of overall population gains during recent periods for this suburb.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, the suburb's population is expected to decline by 88 persons by 2041.
-However, specific age cohorts are anticipated to grow during this period, notably the 85 and over age group, which is projected to increase by 88 people.
+According to these projections, the suburb's population is expected to decline by 87 persons by 2041.
+However, growth is anticipated within specific age cohorts, notably the 85 and over age group, projected to grow by 88 people during this period.

 Frequently Asked Questions - Population